 In Japan, the new year holiday is our biggest holiday and we have lots of customs as part of the new year celebration.
 One of the popular traditional practices for the New Year is hatsumode 初詣.
 Hatsumode means to go to a shrine or temple for the first time in the new year and it incorporates the wish that “the new year is a good year”.
 Many people made a line at a shrine to pray for a new year’s wish near my mother’s house today.

 May 2020 be a happy and great year for you.

 Thanks for sharing that with us Ayako!
 Happy New Year to you and your family!
 Wishing you all the best in 2020!

 This article was posted on Thursday, January 2nd, 2020 at 5:14 pm and is filed under Countries & Cultures, Japan, Mama Lisa, New Year's Day, New Years.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply